Category: Blog

 Rates increase in 5-year age bands starting at age 30.

 The CPA Life product offers “CPA Life Express” underwriting.
-If you meet the criteria it’s possible to obtain coverage in minutes!
+If you meet the criteria, you can obtain coverage in minutes.

 CPA Life Express Underwriting Criteria